source-foundry/FSCW/README.md

 ## Building using AppVeyor

 [AppVeyor](https://www.appveyor.com/) is a continuous integration (CI) service that provides a Windows based environment and can be freely used for open source projects.
-You can use it to build `(SetupExe)` if you do not have access to a Windows installation.
+You can use it to build `(SetupExe)` if you do not have regular access to a Windows installation.

-- Perform the steps described in [How to use it](#how-to-use-it)
+- Perform the steps described in [How to use it](#how-to-use-it) so you have a working script that AppVeyor can execute
 - Create an account at [AppVeyor](https://www.appveyor.com/) (You can login using your GitHub account)
 - Click on the *PROJECTS* tab
 - Click *NEW PROJECT*